-You might be feeling angry or besotted with sadness.
+You might be feeling mad as hell (if so, check out our “Axe Your Divorce Anger in 4 Steps”) or besotted with sadness.
 You might be numb.
 You are probably experiencing a spectrum of emotions after your divorce, and there is no right or wrong way to feel.
 This is an extremely challenging moment time and it’s important that you accept your feelings for what they are.
 Cry when you need to cry (in that safe place described above).
 Vent about your anger when you feel frustrated or upset.
 This allows you to experience the emotions and to process what they mean to you.
 It’s not about sweeping them under the rug or putting them in a box.
 It’s about honoring them and giving them space.
 A support group, a good friend who has been through divorce, or a coach can help you with perspective and what’s more, doing something to move beyond the trauma.

 Try to maintain your daily routine

 Nearly every aspect of your life is uprooted when you get divorced, and it’s easy to feel like each day is chaotic and stressful.
 To maintain some sense of normalcy, it’s necessary to stick to a consistent routine.
 Continue to have your favorite coffee in the morning.
 Take the same route to work, and make your favorite spaghetti dinner on Tuesdays like you always do.
 This can both alleviate stress and bring comfort during an emotionally trying time in your life.

 Divorce can take its toll on your identity.
 While you grieve the loss of your status as a married person and as a spouse to someone that you once loved, you should also see an opportunity to grow, change and learn new things.
 For many, a new hobby can be therapeutic.
 It takes your mind off of the pain of your divorce, and also allows you to find something for yourself that you enjoy.
 Photography, crafting, writing, hiking or yoga are a few options that you might want to consider.